SBA Form 912: How To Fill Out a Statement of Personal History

 Be honest with your responses: SBA Form 912 indicates that a criminal record will not necessarily disqualify you from getting an SBA loan, but an untruthful answer will cause your loan application to be denied and subject you to other penalties.
 The information you provide may be verified with a background check.

-If your answer to these three questions is “no,” check off the appropriate boxes and make sure to fill out all the required personal identification information.
+If your answer to these three questions is “no,” simply check off the appropriate boxes and make sure to fill out all the required personal identification information.
 However, if you have to answer “yes” to any of these questions, there may be additional work ahead for you.
 The rest of this article will address a “yes” response to any of these questions.

 SBA Form 912 Question 7